Border Region: Demographics

 According to the 2016 census, the Border Region had a population of 392,837, which constitutes 8.28% of the national population.
 Its population density was 34.1 persons per km, the second lowest in the country.
 Donegal is by far the largest county in the Border Region by both area and population.

-The Border Region contains a number of nationally significant Gaeltacht areas, such as Gweedore, Na Rosa and Tory Island.
-The dialect generally spoken in the border region is Ulster Irish, while Donegal has its own distinct sub-dialect known as West Ulster Irish, colloquially referred to as "Donegal Irish".
-25% of Ireland's Gaeltacht population lives within Donegal.
+The Border Region contains a number of nationally significant Gaeltacht areas, such as Gweedore, The Rosses and Tory Island.
+The dialect generally spoken in the border region is Ulster Irish, while County Donegal has its own distinct sub-dialect known as West Ulster Irish, colloquially referred to as "Donegal Irish".
+25% of Ireland's Gaeltacht population lives within County Donegal.
 Despite this, the Border Region has the lowest percentage of Irish speakers of any region.
 The percentage of Irish speakers by county is: Leitrim (40%), Sligo (39.9%), Monghan (37.6%) Donegal (37.1%) and Cavan (34.6%).

 The region only contains 17 towns with a population of over 2,000 people.
 7 of these are located in Donegal, 5 in Cavan, 3 in Monaghan and 1 in both Sligo and Leitrim respectively.